JumpPad-Studios/Summative-Game-Connect-Four-ICS3U/Plan.md

 6. ~~Make a method for user inputs~~
 7. ~~Allow more than one colour to appear on the game board (two player functionality)~~
 8. ~~Make a method for the code that places the chip on the board~~
-9. Create a system that will detect if someone will win (horizontal and vertical for now)
+9. ~~Create a system that will detect if someone will win (horizontal and vertical for now)~~
-10. Add on to that system a diagonal win condition
+10. ~~Add on to that system a diagonal win condition~~
 11. Find a way to make the board load on the screen more smoothly
 12. Have it so that the program detects a surplus of chips in a certain column and will tell the user to re-enter a column number (ie. Won't take in a value of 5 on the board if the 5 column is filled with chips)
+13. Add a replay functionality that asks the user wheter or not they want to paly again after having compelted a match
    More things to be added as development continues...